Konex/asp.net-mvc/unit-of-work-repository/UNIT-OF-WORK-AND-REPOSITORY.md

 	Bootstrapper.Initialise();

 Voilà!
-Now you have a generic abstraction layer with Entity Framework and Unity to ensure your db context is 'request safe'. (by the way [Entity Framework DbContext is intrinsically not thread safe](http://stackoverflow.com/a/11034535/2391304)) Since ASP.NET is using thread pool, also as a new feature in C# we can now use async and await so you can even have multiple threads within an http request.
+Now you have a generic abstraction layer with Entity Framework and Unity and your db context is per request safe. (by the way [Entity Framework DbContext is intrinsically not thread safe](http://stackoverflow.com/a/11034535/2391304)) Since ASP.NET is using thread pool, also as a new feature in C# we can now use async and await so you can even have multiple threads within an http request.
 So you need to be extra careful about multiple DbContext instances might get created per thread as a single web request can spawn multiple threads, and ASP.NET thread pooling meaning DbContext instance might get cached up and lives as long as the host thread lives.
 This is a bad bad bad situation and your users might see inconsistent data.
 Well, I think I better stop here as DbContext thread safe deserves a full on [discussion](http://stackoverflow.com/a/3266481/2391304) on its own.

 I hope you enjoy reading this article.
 If you see anything you can improve please let me know.